What is a pest infestation?

 If in unfortunate circumstances, you notify your landlord about the issue and they refuse to resolve it, it is best to speak to your local council, who will arrange an inspection and offer advice and supports

 However, removing pests from the property as quickly as possible is also beneficial for landlords.
-It prevents any additional damage to their property and prevents the issue from getting out of control, so landlords should cooperate to solve the issue with urgency in most cases.
+It prevents any additional damage to their property and prevents the issue from getting out of control, so landlords will generally cooperate to solve the issue with urgency.

 Enjoying our content?